 You need to prepare in advance to get everything right for this particular season.
-Your strategy must be planned months ahead, and all the pieces set with time.
-You won’t have a significant email list if you won’t start building it from day one.
+You should plan your strategy months ahead and all the pieces set with time.
+You won’t have a significant email list if you don’t start building it from day one.
 Everything compounds until Black Friday and Cyber Monday.

 If you apply these tips, you only have to make sure you have enough product in stock for when your customers start piling up in your store when the day comes.

 What other lessons can you share about your Black Friday and Cyber Monday experience?